RyanSPando/express-validations/README.md

 };
 ```

-* Then run that migrations file to add the people table to the knex-people database you created
+* Then run that migrations file in the root directory of this repo to add the people table to the knex-people database you created

 ```
 $ knex migrate:latest